hasura/graphql-engine/graphql/manual/api-reference/mutation.rst

    * - where-argument
      - true
      - whereArgExp_
-     - selection of rows to update
+     - selection criteria for rows to be updated
    * - set-argument
      - true
      - setArgExp_